rebelsky/sams-assorted-musings-reflections/aggressive-spam-filters-2018-06-21.md

 > https://urldefense.proofpoint.com/v2/url?u=http-3A\_\_sigcse.org\_sigcse\_membership\_mailing-2Dlists&d=DwIFAg&c=HUrdOLg\_tCr0UMeDjWLBOM9lLDRpsndbROGxEKQRFzk&r=6rcUljFJZnpk5uomPd3v3WCzboqh0RuwO-BZyxMfi0U&m=zWEyj5tMrmg8UTSR\_MzfKCC2TS7qxvkVllVQsvzt3SE&s=Yr5JuWmqe5F55i2VF3TELzPQ7ipV6POiM3SuDGCBMZQ&e=

 Is that safe to click?
-Where does it lead?
+Where does it lead [3]?
 The assumption is that I should just trust Proofpoint to filter appropriately and that I don't care where it leads.
 But, well, Proofpoint doesn't always filter well.
 For example, much of campus received a phishing message this morning.
 I clicked on the